chrimson/ML-LTE-RFF/src/README.md

 If high confidence and incorrect MAC, __FLAG!__ Actual UE identified by RFF may be cloning other UEs

 Restore applicable impairments

+Can eventually test with two hardware SDRs

+Can invoke system with TensorFlow GPU-enabled engine on suitable machines